What is Sepasoft Batch Procedure?

 ISA106: Procedure Automation for Continuous Process Operations.
 See below for details.

 Batch Recipe Workflows

 A batch recipe consists of a logical sequence of phases.
-Batch Procedure provides phases that you can use to author recipes for workflows, such as the document phase, e-Signature template, value prompt to name the most common.
+Batch Procedure provides a ready set of built-in phases for common elements of recipes and workflows; For example, timers, document phase, and e-Signature templates

 Standards and Design Best-Practices support Maintenance and Development